 Volunteer Monitoring Coordinator

 Locally educated, Lisa Emanuelson grew up in the San Francisco Bay Area and received her bachelors in Biology from the University of California, Santa Cruz.
 She brings 20 years of educational and programmatic experience to the water quality program, through teaching with the Ocean Discovery Center and the Catalina Island Marine Institute as well a seven years of experience working on the MBNMS Education Team.

 Water Quality Protection Program Director

 In March 2007 Bridget Hoover joined the Resource Protection Team as Director of the Water Quality Protection Program.
 In this capacity she is responsible for implementation of the six WQPP Action Plans related to monitoring, urban runoff, agriculture, beach closures, marinas, and wetlands.
 Prior to this position, Bridget was employed by the Monterey Bay Sanctuary Foundation from January 1999 thru March 2007 as Coordinator of the Monterey Bay Sanctuary Citizen Watershed Monitoring Network where she provided water quality expertise to a wide range of school programs, watershed groups and government agencies.
 She has a Bachelor of Science degree in Earth Systems Science and Policy and extensive experience in water quality monitoring.
 Prior to her position with the Sanctuary, Bridget spent four years working for the Department of Ecology in Bellevue, WA as an Environmental Planner/Spill Response and seven years in the United States Coast Guard.

 Regulatory/Emergency Response Coordinator

-Mr. Kathey interprets and develops regulations and amendments; investigates Sanctuary regulatory violations, coastal incidents, and citizen complaints; and coordinates enforcementactivities between Federal, State, and local law enforcement agencies to protect Sanctuary resources.
-He also manages Sanctuary boat operations, is a NOAA Working Diver, and serves as the staff lead on emergency response issues including vessel groundings and spills, and is a certified NOAA Divemaster, small boat operator, and aircrew member.
+Mr. Kathey interprets and develops regulations and amendments; investigates Sanctuary regulatory violations, coastal incidents, and citizen complaints; and coordinates enforcement activities between Federal, State, and local law enforcement agencies to protect Sanctuary resources.
+He also serves as staff coordinator for emergency response issues, such as vessel groundings and spills, and is a certified NOAA Divemaster, small boat operator, and aircrew member.